Ninomiya Sontoku: Economics

 Ninomiya Sontoku emphasized the importance of compound interest which was not well understood among samurai and peasants.
 He calculated the maturity of each interest rate for 100 years to show its significance by using the Japanese abacus (soroban).

 He viewed agricultural village life as communal, where surpluses from one year were invested to develop further land or saved for worse years, and shared by members of the community.
 He was aware that developed land had a lower tax base than established agricultural land, and he was adept at financial management which he applied to his estate.
 He encouraged migrants from other estates and rewarded them if they successfully established an agricultural household.

 He started his own financial institutions called gojoukou (五常講, ごじょうこう), which appear to be forerunners of credit unions.
 Each member of the village union could borrow interest-free funds for 100 days, while the entire membership shared the cost in case of default.
 The combination of land development, immigration, and communal finance all managed under the diligent use of abacuses was a success and became the standard methodology of economic development in feudal Japan.

 Popular culture

 It is not uncommon to see statues of Ninomiya in or in front of Japanese schools, especially elementary schools.
 Typically they show him as a boy reading a book while walking and carrying firewood on his back.
 These statues depict popular stories that said Ninomiya was reading and studying every moment he could.
-The oldest remaining statue was installed in 1924 at an elementary school in Maeshiba Village, now a district of Toyohashi, Aichi; many of the bronze statues were removed during World War II and donated for metal, but the Maeshiba statue has remained, as it is concrete.
-Additional statues have been removed starting in the 1970s, as they were perceived to set a poor example for children walking near motor vehicle traffic while distracted by reading.
+The oldest remaining statue was installed in 1924 at an elementary school in Maeshiba Village, that became a district of Toyohashi, Aichi; many of the bronze statues were removed during World War II and donated for metal, but the Maeshiba statue remained, as it is concrete.
+Additional statues were removed starting in the 1970s, as they were perceived to set a poor example for children walking near motor vehicle traffic while distracted by reading.
 A bronze Ninomiya statue, sculpted by Junichiro Hannya, was installed in Little Tokyo, Los Angeles in 1983.